Feature Stories and Articles

 Section: Two Reverts and Reconnections

-"Minimum Wage Heroes" INTERVIEWS THE stories of several minimum wage workers in Ontario during the pandemic.
+"Minimum Wage Heroes" reveals stories of several minimum wage workers in Ontario during the pandemic.

-Tucked in a corner away from travel influencers, the travel comedian desmond ngai takes 'dad-style' awkward photo-bomb pics and makes silliness glamorous.
+Tucked in a corner away from travel influencers, the travel comedian Desmond Ngai takes 'dad-style' photos - making silliness glamorous.

-"The Myth of Making it" is an opinion piece addressing a toxic success-centered mindset that often plagues creators in the modern age.
+"The Myth of Making it" is an opinion piece addressing a toxic success-centered 'grindset' that often plagues creators in the modern age.

-A personal and lighthearted interview with a young child.
+A personal and lighthearted interview with my little sister.